schalkneethling/150days-of-html/newsletter/day21-150daysofhtml.md

 ### `type`

-While setting the kind of marker the ordered list should use is most commonly done via the CSS `list-style-type` property, it is also possible to set this using the `type` attribute on the ordered list element.
-This can be an especially good idea when it is not guarenteed that the HTML will be rendered in a context where CSS is available and the marker used is critical to the understanding of the list.
+While setting the type of marker the ordered list should use is commonly done via the CSS `list-style-type` property, it is also possible to set this using the `type` attribute on the ordered list element.
+This can be an especially good idea when it is not guaranteed that the HTML will be rendered in a context where CSS is available and the marker used is critical to the understanding of the list.
 The possible values for the `type` attribute are as follows:

 | **Keyword** |  **State**  | **Example** |
 | :---------: | :---------: | :---------: |